kroeke30/kroeke30.github.io/index.md

 ## WORK EXPERIENCE
 **Furniture Assembler**
 [TaskRabbit](https://www.taskrabbit.ca/ca/en/), September 2020 - September 2021
-- Worked as an independent contractor on the TaskRabbit platform.
+- Worked as an independent contractor on the TaskRabbit platform, assembling furniture for clients.
 - Carefully followed instructions to assemble furniture safely and efficiently.
 - Moved and positioned furniture according to clients' desired layout.
+- Frequently communicated with clients to resolve any issues that arose during assembly.

 **Courier**
 [SkipTheDishes](https://www.skipthedishes.com/), January 2018 – September 2021
-- Worked as an independent contractor on the SkipTheDishes platform.
+- Worked as an independent contractor on the SkipTheDishes platform, delivering food orders to customers.
-- Delivered food in a timely manner to provide a positive customer experience.
+- Maintained a high level of professionalism and provided exceptional customer service to ensure a positive experience for customers.
-- Precisely followed delivery instructions to ensure that customers received their order.
+- Followed delivery instructions precisely to ensure accurate and timely delivery.

 **Application Developer**
 [Pollard Banknote](https://www.pollardbanknote.com/), January 2020 – May 2020